About STD Awareness Month: April is National STD Awareness Month in Minnesota

 National STD Awareness Month is a national health observance sponsored by the Centers for Disease Control and Prevention (CDC) to help break the silence and alert everyone to the growing crisis of STDs/STIs in America.

 The American Social Health Association (ASHA) provides estimates on the number of STDs/STIs occurring in the U.S.:

-- One in two Americans will contract an STD at some point in their lifetimes
+- Over one in two Americans will contract an STD/STI at some point in their lifetimes

-- One in two sexually active persons will contract an STD by age 25
+- One in two sexually active persons will contract an STD/STI by age 25

-- One in four teens contract an STD each year
+- One in four teens contract an STD/STI each year

-- An estimated one in four Americans (50 million) have genital herpes; and, about 1.6 million new infections occur each year
+- An estimated one in five Americans (50 million) have genital herpes; and, about 776,000 new infections occur each year

-Undiagnosed and untreated STDs can lead to lifelong health problems, even death.
-STDs are linked to or can cause:
+Undiagnosed and untreated STDs/STIs can lead to lifelong health problems, even death.
+STDs/STIs are linked to or can cause:

 - Damage to joints, heart, reproductive organs, and the brain

 - Genital (penile in males or cervical in women) or anal cancers in both men and women

 - Increased risk of tubal pregnancies which can be fatal

 - Infertility (unable to reproduce) in both men and women

 - Liver problems and cancer